blueninj0r/blueninj0r.github.io/_posts/2015-01-23-Easy-Nested-Dictionaries-With-Clojure.md

 This isn’t necessarily bad, but, it is often unnecessary.
 It will create a compound problem when you are working with nested dictionaries.
 For example, I might be working with some parsed JSON from an external source.
 If that JSON has some optional values I'm going to start feeling a lot of pain if I need to start adding key checks for all the optional values.

 In a lot of cases, we might be totally fine with this optional values not being set.
-This means we’ve written code to check whether or not a key exists so that we can end up not caring it doesn’t exist.
+This means we’ve written code to check whether or not a key exists when we don't really care about that right now.

-It starts to become difficult to manage all those key existence checks, so, something like this gets implemented to deal with it.
+It starts to become difficult to manage all those key existence checks, so, something like this gets implemented to deal with it:

 ```
 json_dict = {